maegul/ipynb_pandoc/README.md

 * Error Messages
     - At the moment, they are full of ANSI escape sequences that just clog up the HTML for no reason.
     - John McFarlane (pandoc creater) seems to be fixing this: [see GH issue](https://github.com/jgm/pandoc/issues/5633)
-    - In the mean time another filter should be able to get it functional.
-But at the moment __this is an arguably prohibitive regression__.
+    - In the mean time, running the command with `--ipynb-output=best` instead of `all` doesn't include ANSI escape sequences.
+This also excludes plots.
+The filter has been updated to make the error messages passable, but there is no color
 * Performance
     - Check that performance on the hub is worthwhile
     - Some things can be done to improve performance: